iits-consulting/iits-vuex-mutex/README.md

 ### Notes
 - Reentrant dispatches in the same namespace are recognized → no deadlock.
 - Internal state is module-wide (fine for SPAs).
 For strict SSR isolation, move state into the factory.

+## Changelog
+See [Releases](https://github.com/iits-consulting/iits-vuex-mutex/releases) for history and changes.

 ## License
 MIT